Khamgaon

-Khamgaon is a city in Buldhana District, Maharashtra, India.
-It is the largest city in Buldhana district.
-It is well connected to all other big cities of Maharashtra and India through National Highway 6 and other state highways.
+Khamgaon is a city in Buldhana district, Maharashtra, India.
+It is the largest city in the Buldhana district.
+It is well connected to all other big cities of Maharashtra and India through National Highway 53 and other state highways.

-Khamgaon is known for being one of the hottest cities in Maharashtra with temperature often hitting 47–48 degrees Celsius during summer.
-Also, the rainfall is pretty low in the region which has led to water scarcity many times in the city over the past.
+Khamgaon is known for being one of the hottest cities in Maharashtra, with temperatures often hitting 47–48 degrees Celsius during summer.
+Also, the rainfall is pretty low in the region, which has led to water scarcity many times in the city over the past.

-Khamgaon is often called "Silver City" because it has a renowned silver market, with pure form of silver products available.
+Khamgaon is often called "Silver City" because it has a renowned silver market, with pure forms of silver products available.
 Amitabh Bachchan had ordered a silver statue of Ganesh from Khamgaon.
 Along with silver, there is a vibrant gold market and a number of goldsmiths in the city.
 It has previously been known as "Cotton City" when it was a major trade center for cotton during the British Raj.
 The city is a major silver and cotton textile production center.
-After 1960, Maharashtra Industrial Development Corporation (MIDC) began acquiring land and setting up industrial estates in surrounding the city, which were quickly purchased by MNC's.
+After 1960, Maharashtra Industrial Development Corporation (MIDC) began acquiring land and setting up industrial estates surrounding the city, which were quickly purchased by MNC's.
 Major industries in Khamgaon are FMCG, manufacturing, biotechnology, pharmaceuticals, and automobiles.

 History

-Khamgaon used to be a major cotton hub during the British era and has many old buildings from the British era.
-Mahatma Gandhi stayed here for a brief time during indian freedom movement, they inaugurated Tilak Rashriya Vidyapeeth in the city.
-Anjuman High school and junior college and GS College of science arts and commerce.
-Khamgaon was a center for Swadeshi movement after Calcutta.
-There are many historical and religious places around the city Sant Gajanan Maharaj Shegaon, a holy place for Hindus, is located about 17 km northeast of Khamgaon in Shegaon.
+Khamgaon used to be a major cotton hub during the British Raj and has many old buildings from the British era.
+Mahatma Gandhi stayed here for a brief time during Indian independence movement.
+They inaugurated Tilak Rashriya Vidyapeeth in the city.
+Anjuman High School and Junior College, and GS College of Science, Arts, and Commerce.
+Khamgaon was a center for Swadeshi movement after Kolkata.
+There are many historical and religious places around the city.
+Sant Gajanan Maharaj Shegaon, a holy place for Hindus, is located about 17 km northeast of Khamgaon in Shegaon.

-The cotton trade at Khamgaon dates from about the year 1820, when a few merchants opened shops and began to trade in ghee, raw thread and a little cotton.
+The cotton trade at Khamgaon dates from about the year 1820, when a few merchants opened shops and began to trade in ghee, raw thread, and a little cotton.
 The place is said to owe its start in commercial life to the good management of one Jetal Khan, a revenue collector, who invited and encouraged traders.
 But the settlement of capitalists here is ascribed to a characteristic accident.
 The great camps of Pendharis were followed by many merchants and brokers who made big gains by buying up the booty.
-In 1818 Colonel Doveton broke up a large horde of Pendharis at a village close to Khamgaon.
-They were forced to disband and scatter, so the honest prize agents of this camp settled at Khamgaon and their descendants became virtuous dealers of cotton in particular and other merchandise in general.
+In 1818, Colonel Doveton broke up a large horde of Pendharis at a village close to Khamgaon.
+They were forced to disband and scatter, so the honest prize agents of this camp settled at Khamgaon, and their descendants became virtuous dealers of cotton in particular and other merchandise in general.